telehash/telehash.github.io/v3/channels/chat.md

 ### Sending Messages

-A message is a regular telehash packet and can be of any size, so they must be broken into segments and re-assembled if they are larger than the capacity of a single channel packet.
+A message is a regular [LOB](../lob) encoded packet and can be of any size, so they must be broken into segments and re-assembled if they are larger than the capacity of a single channel packet.

 To send a short message that fits in one packet it's just: